-- Matt Porter Palm Beach Post Staff Writer
+- By Matt Porter Palm Beach Post Staff Writer

 The apparent goal of an early signing period, in the best intentions of college football’s administrators, was to make it easier on recruits.
 Those with a firm college decision would lock up a spot early, and go back to enjoying the last moments of their time as high school students.